aery32/aery32/README.md

 ### Changelog for the next release

 - Minor change in Sublime Text 2 project file.
-No need to change build system manually any more (from Tools > Build System).
+No need to change the ST2 build system manually any more (from Tools > Build System).
 - It's now possible to define project wide (global) settings in one file.
   See `settings.h` header file.
 This file is passed to gcc via `-include` option.
 - Build system modifications
   - Uses now -O0 optimization for debugging.
 This allows to set breakpoints in Atmel Studio 6.
+Silences the error where Atmel Studio complained that:
-Silences the following error: "The breakpoint will not currently be hit.
+    "The breakpoint will not currently be hit.
 Unable to set requested breakpoint on target."
 However, be aware that some programs may not work properly with -O0 optimization.
-    In that case try -O1.
   - The creation of `obj/` directory has been removed.
 It was just adding unnecessary complexity to the Makefile.
 Thus removing it.
 - New linker script, which sets stack size to 4KB by default.